Telangana Martyrs Memorial

-Telangana Martyrs Memorial also called as Gun Park is a monument built for 369 students who died during the 1969 agitation for a separate Telangana state.
+Telangana Martyrs Memorial or Telangana Amara Jyothi or Amaraveerula Stupam is a monument built for 369 students who died during the 1969 agitation for a separate Telangana state.
 Telangana Martyrs Memorial day is observed on 2 June every year in all the districts of Telangana State.
-It is situated opposite to the Public Gardens, Hyderabad.
+It is situated on the banks of Hussain Sagar, opposite to the Public Gardens, Hyderabad.
+It is the largest seamless stainless-steel memorial built in the world and is five times bigger than Cloud Gate (located in Chicago).

 History

 The monument, also called Gun Park, because the government used guns against demonstrators and killed 369 people.
 It is symbolic structure celebrating brave Telangana agitators.
 It is a focus for political activity highlighting issues relating to the Telangana region.
+It was inaugurated by Chief Minister of Telangana, K. Chandrashekar Rao on 22 June 2023.

-After Telangana formation
+After Telangana Formation

 After the formation of Telangana State, the first Chief Minister of Telangana, K. Chandrashekar Rao decided to observe Telangana Martyrs Memorial Day on 2 June every year in all the districts of Telangana State.
-On this occasion, there will be an official programme in every district headquarters which include paying floral tributes at the designated sites of Martyrs Memorials besides other programmes in a befitting manner.
+On this occasion, there will be official programmes in every district headquarters which include paying floral tributes at the designated sites of Martyrs Memorials besides other programmes in a befitting manner.